-Emphysematous pyelitis is defined as isolated gas production inside the excretory system, secondary to acute bacterial infection1.
-It is relatively benign entity, and needs accurate differentiation from emphysematous pyelonephritis, which is much morbid condition.
-It has excellent prognosis with good response to medical management 1.
+Emphysematous pyelitis is isolated gas production inside the excretory system, secondary to acute bacterial infection.
+It is a relatively benign entity and needs accurate differentiation from the far more serious emphysematous pyelonephritis, which is gas production from an infection in the renal parenchyma rather than just in the collecting system.

 Retroperitoneal gas is seen in many patients.
 Associated urolithiasis, if any, may also be seen.